 This study will allow us to understand the ability of this virus to persist in the gastrointestinal tract both during and after the patient has recovered from symptoms of COVID 19.

 Dr Ngozi Elumogo said:

 We are discovering new information about this virus all the time and it is important to find out if the virus persists in stool.

-[This means] that we can investigate further the possibility of faecal-oral transmission, and better design methods for minimising transmission.
+This means that we can investigate further the possibility of faecal-oral transmission, and better design methods for minimising transmission.

-Last updated: 28 October 2020
+Last updated: 4 December 2020